dlnetworks/twittercast/README.md

-Twittercast - Shoutcast/Icecast Song Title To Twitter Status Script
+Twittercast - Shoutcast/Icecast Song Title To Twitter PHP Status Script

 Supports Shoutcast V1 and V2 or Icecast

 1. Register a new app at http://dev.twitter.com/apps/new
-2. Fill in API keys and server info in shoutcast_v1.php or shoutcast_v2.php or icecast.php AND scroll to the bottom and enter in the full path to your title.txt file
+2. Fill in API keys and server info in shoutcast_v1.php or shoutcast_v2.php or icecast.php
-3. Upload title.txt, shoutcast_v1.php or shoutcast_v2.php or icecast.php, EpiCurl.php, EpiOAuth.php, EpiSequence.php, and EpiTwitter.php to your webserver IN THE SAME DIRECTORY!
+3. Upload all files to your webserver in a web accessable directory
-4. Change the file permissions for title.txt writable by ALL (chmod 777)
+4. Set permissions on uploaded files to 755 or +x
-5. Visit shoutcast_v1.php or shoutcast_v2.php or icecast.php in your browser to trigger an update or setup a cron job
+4. Visit shoutcast_v1.php or shoutcast_v2.php or icecast.php in your browser to trigger an update or setup a cron job

 cron job example: